 The CCPA does not restrict our ability to do certain things like comply with other laws or comply with regulatory investigations.
 In addition, the CCPA does not apply to certain information, including, generally, personal information collected, processed, sold or disclosed pursuant to the Gramm-Leach-Bliley Act and its implementing regulations.
 We also reserve the right to retain, and not to delete, certain personal information after receipt of a request to delete from a California resident where permitted by the CCPA or another law or regulation.
 We do not sell California resident personal information except as permitted by the CCPA.

 California residents may contact us in order to exercise any of your rights under CCPA, to the extent any are applicable, by calling this toll-free number, 1-800-982-4372, Option 3, or by emailing us at firstname.lastname@example.org.
 This toll-free number and email address can be found on our website at https://fpa.com/privacy-policy.

 FPA and the FPA Funds are required to provide certain information or to delete personal information only in response to verifiable requests made by a California resident or the legally authorized agent of a California resident.
 Any information gathered as part of the verification process will be used for verification purposes only.

 Funds Managed by FPA.
-FPA Capital Fund, Inc., FPA Crescent Fund, FPA New Income, Inc., FPA Flexible Fixed Income Fund, FPA U.S. Value Fund, Inc., FPA Queens Road Value Fund, FPA Queens Road Small Cap Value Fund, Source Capital, Inc. and certain private vehicles managed under the Contrarian Value, Multi-Advisor and Private Credit Strategies.
+FPA Capital Fund, Inc., FPA Crescent Fund, FPA New Income, Inc., FPA Flexible Fixed Income Fund, FPA U.S. Core Equity Fund, Inc., FPA Queens Road Value Fund, FPA Queens Road Small Cap Value Fund, Source Capital, Inc. and certain private vehicles managed under the Contrarian Value, Multi-Advisor, Private Credit, and Direct Lending Strategies.